 Care: Mulch with a three-inch layer of straw five weeks after transplanting to retain moisture and suppress weeds.
 Avoid high nitrogen fertilizers if your soil already has adequate nitrogen levels, which can result in leaf growth and delay flowering and fruiting.
 A few weeks after planting, you can use a fertilizer with a higher nitrogen content, such as liquid seaweed, fish emulsion, or an organic fertilizer every two weeks, starting when the tomatoes are 1 in in diameter.
 Later extend the frequency to three or four weeks.

 Tomatoes benefit from deep, consistent watering the first few days they are in the ground.
 Later, add 1 – 1.5 inches of water per week during the growing season, which should be adjusted depending on weather conditions.
 You should water your plants early in the day to ensure sufficient moisture.
-Keep in mind that if you are growing in a raised bed or container, they will need to be watered more frequently due to increased sun exposure.

 If you are growing vining tomatoes, you can prune your plants by pinching off suckers, which are tiny stems and leaves that appear between the main stem and a branch.
 This will improve air circulation and result in larger fruit.
 If you are not getting flowers, then the plants may be experiencing a lack of sunlight or water.
 If your plants are producing flowers, but no fruit, then it may be because of the above factors, or too cold or hot temperatures.
 Low humidity and lack of pollinators could also be a factor.